 Trends in publishing are not confined to YA books.
 Diary of a Wimpy Kid comes out and suddenly the shelves are deluged with copycat books with doodly illustrations.
 But in no other section are trends more evident than the teen shelf.

 You know you’re in the YA section (even if it’s not labeled as such), whether it be library or bookstore or just perusing* a friend’s shelves, when the spine colors are predominantly black.

 Before, when Harry Potter was the mainstay of YA, hand-drawn covers like the ones from A Series of Unfortunate Events was the main cover art.
-Now, thanks to Twilight and The Hunger Games, black is the new black.
+As of this writing, thanks to Twilight and The Hunger Games, black is the new black.